Sika's firm commitment to diversity and gender balance

-Sika’s global presence and associated proximity to customers make it extremely important to integrate different cultures and share experience and know-how across national boundaries.
-The company firmly believes that the diversity experienced by employees on a daily basis is one of the factors in its success, and it supports an open and integrative culture.
+Sika’s global presence and associated proximity to customers makes it extremely important to integrate different cultures and share experience and know-how across national boundaries.
+The company firmly believes that the diversity experienced by employees on a daily basis is one of the factors in its success, and it supports an open and inclusive culture, which nurtures a strong sense of belonging and community.
+A diverse and inclusive workforce enables a wider talent pool, drives innovation and enhances profitability and competitiveness.
 At courses and seminars, Sika managers are encouraged to give high priority to diversity in team and project planning.
-49 nationalities are represented among Sika’s Senior Managers.
+46 nationalities are represented among Sika’s Senior Managers and the percentage of women has raised from 9.2% to 10.9% in 2020.
+In general, women account for 23.1% of the Group’s total headcount (previous year: 23.0%).
+Including the recent acquisitions, the percentage of women slightly decreased to 22.8%.

 Sika is a global employer and in this highly competitive environment we depend on broad minded and experienced employees as a key success factor.
 In fact, international work experience becomes more and more a requirement to reach management positions.
 Sika will foster its most qualified talents by offering such experiences as well as use skilled people to bring their knowledge to other parts of the world in order to improve our business and to achieve our objectives.